Snoocrypto/Matching-Game/README.md

 3. Added a "How To Play" button
 4. Modified behaviour if match not successful
 5. Modified card images and game theme

+Images source: Monuments By Freepik and Globe by Turkkub from flaticon.com